braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ### Importing with email addresses and phone numbers

 You can omit an external ID or user alias and just use either an email address or phone number to import users.
-If the email address or phone number doesn't exist, Braze will update existing profiles or create new ones.

-Before using CSV import with email addresses or phone numbers, check for the following:
+Before importing a CSV file with email addresses or phone numbers, check for the following:

 - Verify that you don't have any external IDs or user aliases for these profiles.
 - Confirm that your CSV file is formatted properly.